-In line with Government guidance and following detailed risk assessments, we have implemented a number of safety controls within our buildings
+In line with Government guidance and following detailed risk assessments, we have implemented a number of safety controls at the Jury Centre.

-We have introduced measures in all public areas, putting in place arrangements to help people maintain a two-metre (2m) distance.
-These will vary for the different locations, as buildings have various lay outs, but may include:
+We have introduced measures in all areas, putting in place arrangements to maintain physical distancing.
+These will vary for the different locations, as buildings have various lay outs, but will include:

-- Sanitising stations placed at entry/exit points. - Systems to manage the flow of people, such as floor and wall markings, public seating marked for use or sealed off/ removed. - Advising those entering or leaving courtrooms to avoid cross-traffic and restricting the number of people in court and in the public galleries. - In courtrooms seats marked "not for use", full rows of seats to be out of use, and assistance for court users to ensure they take the right seat. - Using "one-in, one-out" systems for lift entry and exit. - Single occupancy of multiple cubicle toilet facilities.
+- Sanitising stations placed at entry/exit points. - Systems to manage the flow of people, such as floor and wall markings, public seating marked for use or sealed off/ removed. - Advising those entering or leaving the jury room to avoid cross-traffic.

-In addition to floor markings, we have introduced a series of posters throughout our court buildings reminding all visitors of the need to maintain a 2m distance, and to wash hands thoroughly and regularly.
-We have also introduced additional cleaning measures to ensure our buildings are clean throughout the day.
+In addition to floor markings, we have introduced a series of posters throughout the jury centre reminding all jurors and SCTS staff of the need to observe physical distancing, and to wash hands thoroughly and regularly.
+We have also introduced additional cleaning measures to ensure the jury centre is clean throughout the day.

-Our building ventilation systems use air handling units to extract stale air and replace with a supply of clean, fresh, filtered air.
-Our air handlings units are not currently recirculating any air.
-Some will also have temperature controls to cool or warm air to the desired temperature.
+The jury centre ventilation systems use air handling units to extract stale air and replace with a supply of clean, fresh and filtered air.

-On Arrival
+5. On Arrival

-Upon arrival you will be asked to do the following:
+Upon arrival at the jury centre you will be asked to observe the following:

-- To keep a 2m distance between yourself and others while queuing and on entering the building. - A security officer or a member of SCTS staff will invite you to enter the building when appropriate to ensure distancing is adhered to.
+- To keep physically distanced, in line with current government guidelines, between yourself and others while queuing and on entering the building. - A security officer or a member of SCTS staff will invite you to enter the building when appropriate to ensure physical distancing is adhered to.
 You will be asked to confirm that you do not have any symptoms of coronavirus - such as a high temperature, fever, continuous cough or a loss of taste or smell.
 You will be given a face covering, should you wish to wear one.
-You can also wear your own. - Our court security officers will carry out a "hands off" bag search, maintaining a safe distance.
-You will need to open your bag and place items in a tray, so that security officers can check you are not carrying any items that are not allowed in the court building.
-You may be asked to empty the items in a tray and step back. - You will be able to collect your belongings after you walk through the security arch.
-If an alarm sounds, you will need to find the item(s) triggering the alarm and remove it. - If the alarm sounds after three attempts, the security officer will use a handheld detector to locate the item.
-This means they will need to come closer to you.
-The security officer will explain the process and ask if you are alright with that.
-They will follow a special process which avoids you facing them.
+You can also wear your own. - Our security officers will carry out a "hands off" bag search, maintaining a safe distance.
+You will need to open your bag and place items in a tray, so that security officers can check you are not carrying any items that are not allowed in the building.
+You may be asked to empty the items in a tray and step back.